 The program will cover topics related to the business, economy, politics, society, religion, and culture in India.
 India is a secular country in which multiple religions have thrived for many years.
 Having been ruled by the Turkish, Afghans, Moghuls, Portuguese, French and British, Islam, Christianity, Buddhism and Jainism have survived alongside the predominant religion of Hinduism.
 In fact, the city of Varanasi, on the banks of the river Ganges it the birthplace of three religions: Hinduism, Buddhism and Jainism.
 Whatever your major, you will have something of interest that you can learn from this program.

-Attendance at the fall study abroad orientation, plus 15 hours of meeting time in the Fall 2012 semester on the UW-Eau Claire campus (including an educational dinner, language class, screening of a Bollywood movie and lectures) is required for pre-departure curriculum provided by the lead UW-Eau Claire instructor for this study abroad program.
-Upon successful completion of the program, you will earn 3 credits of BSAD 191 / MBA 797, Special Topics, Globalization in India.
+Attendance at the fall study abroad orientation, plus 15 hours of meeting time in the Fall 2013 semester on the UW-Eau Claire campus (including an educational dinner, language class, screening of a Bollywood movie and lectures) is required for pre-departure curriculum provided by the lead UW-Eau Claire instructor for this study abroad program.
+Upon successful completion of the program, you will earn 3 credits of INTB 361 International Experience in India, GEIIIG Social Science-Interdisciplinary, and Foreign Culture.